 COM_FOOS_ CONFIGURATION = "Foo Options", is the actual text that will be displayed on the site.
 When your extension is translated into another language, the translator only changes this right side of the language string in his language file.
 The right side is enclosed in quotation marks.

 We add the German language version for the administration area with the files 'administrator/components/comfoos/ language/en-DE/comfoos.ini' and 'administrator/components/comfoos/ language/en-DE/comfoos.sys.ini'.

-Don't be confused if you see a lot of texts.
+Don't be confused if you see a lot of texts in the sample data.
 These are not all used at the moment.
 I'm already inserting the text for the future chapters here.

-As mentioned before, you need two language files: one ending with
+As mentioned before, you need two language files for the backend: one ending with

 .ini and one ending with